If you owe us money, we will send you an Account Payable letter telling you:

 - how you can make the payment

-We recover amounts owed as a result of an overpayment of Medicare, Centrelink and Child Support services.
+We recover amounts owed as a result of an overpayment of Medicare, Centrelink and Child Support benefits.

 If you are unable to pay the amount owing by the due date, please call us.
 We can help you with advice on payment options.